WICG/Realms-Initialization-Control/README.md

 > 10. Do features in this specification enable new script execution/loading mechanisms?

 Yes, this feature focuses on allowing a website to register JavaScript code to be loaded within new realms when are introduced into the execution environment of the website at runtime.
-While the browser somewhat knows already how to load JavaScript code within new realms with features such as `content_script:run_at`, granting such power to websites (rather than extensions) is necessarily new.
+While the browser somewhat knows already how to load JavaScript code within new realms with features such as web extensions' `content_script:run_at`, granting such power to websites (rather than extensions) is necessarily new.

 > 11. Do features in this specification allow an origin to access other devices?